zextras/tech-doc/source/suite/backup.rst

    Therefore, check for any missing blobs with doCheckBlobs in the Zimbra volumes to avoid integrity errors.

-.. dropdown:: Migrate existing backups
+.. card:: Migrate existing backups

    Before actually carrying out the migration, please perform the following important maintenance task.
 This procedure will minimise the risk of